 Who needs shows like The Expanse when you can load up YouTube and have dozens, maybe even hundreds of free sci-fi short movies at your fingertips?
 Well, we do, for a start but there’s certainly room for both in this world.

 There are plenty of times when we want a more digestible, short-form chunk of science fiction, something that’ll leave us satisfied without eating up too much of our lives.
-With The Twilight Zone cancelled – again – we’ve been turning to YouTube to get our mini sci-fi fix.
+With The Twilight Zone cancelled – again – we’ve been turning to sites like YouTube and Vimeo to get our mini sci-fi fix.
 And, more often than not, we’ve come away impressed.

 There’s certainly a fine art to crafting short sci-fi movies, trimming the fat till you’ve got a tale that tells the audience precisely what they need to know, no more and no less.
 The topics tackled include robotics, alien contact, time travel, artificial intelligence, and beyond.
 Though that’s not to say that all the science fiction shorts you’ll come across are utterly fantastical in nature.
 Some are heavily grounded in reality, with just a few subtle changes to indicate their sci-fi status.